-Other vehicles are not to be purchased with capital projects fund money (RCW 28A.320.330(2)(e)).
+Vehicles cannot be purchased with capital projects fund money (RCW 28A.320.330(2)(e)).
 Pupil transportation vehicles are charged to the Transportation Vehicle Fund.
 All other vehicles are charged to the General Fund.

 Inventory and the Capital Projects Fund